gaggioma/SnakeVue/README.md

 ## Project structure
 Components:
 - Arena: this component play the role of HOC.
-Areana controls all positions of snake, food and bounding check;
+Arena controls all positions of snake, food and executes bounding check;

 - CountDown: this component executes countdown before game start;